Adding schema markup to your pages can offer great benefits to users and search engines alike.

 It all comes down to weighing the relevancy of the schema with the page and gauging whether or not that is going to make sense to Google.

 Note: Mueller also points out that the search engine can combine certain schema types in one rich result, like the star rating and image.
 Remember that recipe example we saw above?

 (This recipe schema has a star rating and image.)

 Adding schema to further optimize your pages can cause some worry among SEOs because of the technical components involved (i.e. JSON-LD, Microdata, and RDFa code).

 Once you’ve determined which schema is right for your page, it’s time to implement the code.

 Not when there are tools like Schema Builder out there.
-This free Chrome plug-in operates on a point-and-click interface, so you can build and deploy schema with a few clicks.
+This free Chrome plug-in operates on a point-and-click interface, so you can build and deploy JSON-LD schema code with a few clicks.

 We really mean it!
 No coding required.